AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/uniswap/execute_public_swap_on_l1.md

 ---
-title: Executing Swap on L1
+title: Solidity Code to Execute Swap on L1
 ---

-To execute the swaps on L1, go back to the `TokenPortal.sol` we [created earlier](./l1_portal.md).
+To execute the swaps on L1, go back to the `UniswapPortal.sol` we [created earlier](./l1_portal.md) in `packages/l1-contracts`.

 Under the struct, paste this code that will manage the public flow:

-#include_code solidity_uniswap_swap l1-contracts/test/portals/UniswapPortal.sol solidity
+#include_code solidity_uniswap_swap_public l1-contracts/test/portals/UniswapPortal.sol solidity

 **What’s happening here?**